|Nutrition Facts (per serving)|

 Using the end of a wooden spoon, poke holes all over surface of the cake.

-In a medium bowl, whisk together the caramel sauce and the sweetened condensed milk, reserving 1/4 cup of the caramel sauce for drizzling when serving.
+In a medium bowl, whisk together the caramel sauce, sweetened condensed milk, and salt, reserving 1/4 cup of the caramel sauce for drizzling when serving.

 Evenly pour the mixture over the cake and into the holes and refrigerate the cake until chilled, about 2 hours.

-In the bowl of a stand mixer, fitted with the whisk attachment, whip the heavy cream until soft peaks form.
+In the bowl of a stand mixer, fitted with the whisk attachment, whip the heavy cream on low-speed, gradually increasing the speed to high, until soft peaks form.

 Spread the cream over the cake.